Birmingham, Alabama: Recent history

 In the 1970s, urban-renewal efforts focused around the development of the University of Alabama at Birmingham, which developed into a major medical and research center.
 In 1971, Birmingham celebrated its centennial with a round of public-works improvements, including an upgrade of Vulcan Park and the construction of a major downtown convention center containing a 2,500-seat symphony hall, theater, 19,000-seat arena, and exhibition halls.
 Birmingham's banking institutions enjoyed considerable growth as well and new skyscrapers started to appear in the city center for the first time since the 1920s.
 These projects helped diversify the city's economy but did not prevent the exodus of many of the city's residents to nearby independent suburbs.
 In 1979, Birmingham elected Dr. Richard Arrington Jr. as its first African-American mayor.

 The population inside Birmingham's city limits has fallen over the past few decades, due in large part to "white flight" from the city of Birmingham proper to surrounding suburbs.
 The city's formerly most populous ethnic group, non-Hispanic white, has declined from 57.4 percent in 1970 to 21.1 percent in 2010.
-From 340,887 in 1960, the population was down to 242,820 in 2000, a loss of about 29 percent.
-By 2009 Census estimates placed Birmingham's population at 230,650.
+From its highest population of 340,887 in 1960, the population was down to 200,733 in 2020, a loss of about 41 percent.
 That same period saw a corresponding rise in the populations of the suburban communities of Hoover, Vestavia Hills, Alabaster, and Gardendale, none of which were incorporated as municipalities until after 1950.

-Today, Birmingham has begun to experience something of a rebirth.
-New resources have been dedicated to reconstructing the downtown area into a 24-hour, mixed-use district.
-The market for downtown lofts and condominiums has increased, while restaurant, retail and cultural options are also beginning to expand.
 In 2006, the city's visitors bureau selected "the diverse city" as a new tag line for the city.
-In 2011, the Highland Park neighborhood of Birmingham was named as a 2011 America's Great Place by the American Planning Association.
-In 2015, the International World Game Executive Committee selected Birmingham over Lima, Peru and Ufa, Russia, for the 2021 World Games, but the event was delayed a year due to the COVID-19 pandemic.
-Even with this resurgence, by the 2020 census Birmingham had lost its long-standing status as Alabama's largest city with Huntsville overtaking Birmingham in total population, though Birmingham remains the state's largest metropolitan area.
+In 2011, the American Planning Association named the Highland Park neighborhood of Birmingham as a 2011 America's Great Place.
+In 2015, the International World Game Executive Committee selected Birmingham over Lima, Peru and Ufa, Russia, for the 2021 World Games, but the COVID-19 pandemic delayed the event by a year.
+After the 2020 census, Birmingham lost its long-standing status as Alabama's largest city, with Huntsville overtaking Birmingham in total population, though Birmingham remains the state's largest metropolitan area.
 Birmingham hosted the 2022 World Games in July 2022.
+In September 2024 a mass shooting occurred in Birmingham, killing four people.